 A daily prewash cycle with detergent is an option that is beneficial as it reduces the likelihood of ammonia development and reduces smells in the laundry significantly.
 See Wash Routine Basics for more information.

 Choose the longest cycle the machine has (eg. Cottons or Heavy Duty), extend the cycle if possible (eg. Intensive option).
-Use the quantity of detergent and water temperature listed in the Detergent Index, choose spin speed and deep rinse setting.
+Use the quantity of detergent (ideally a mainstream) listed in the Detergent Index, in a minimum of 50°C water, choose spin speed and deep rinse setting.
 See Hot vs Cold Water on why hot water works better.

 On the line, clothes airer, clothes dryer or a combination.
 If drying shells or All In Ones nappies allow them to cool in the dryer before stretching the elastics.
-When line drying avoid putting shells in direct sunlight, UV can eventually degrade PUL.
+When line drying avoid putting shells in direct sunlight, UV damages PUL.